What are the greatest strengths of the M.A. program in Economics?

 PLEASE NOTE: GRE general test is required for all applicants.
 No exceptions.
 GMAT will not be accepted in place of the general GRE.

-We only accept the TOEFL test no exceptions.
-All international students must take the Test of English as a Foreign Language (TOEFL).
-(See http://www.toefl.org/.)
-Exceptions to this rule include students who obtained a degree from English-speaking college-level institutions and students from English-speaking countries, such as the United Kingdom, Ireland, Australia.
-International students should aim for TOEFL scores of no less than 105 (Internet-based version), 620 (paper-based version) or 260 (computer-based version).
-Successful applicants may also be required to take a diagnostic language evaluation test at the American Language Institute at NYU and to take additional English language courses tailored to the needs of graduate students.
+to this rule include students who obtained a degree from English-speaking college-level institutions and students from English-speaking countries, such as the United Kingdom, Ireland, Australia and New Zealand.
+Ideally, international students should aim for TOEFL scores of no less than 105 (Internet-based version) or IELTS scores of no less than 7.5.
 For more information regarding the Graduate School of Arts and Sciences tests requirements please see (http://www.gsas.nyu.edu/page/grad.admissionsapplication

 How long will it take to earn the M.A. degree?